• Skip to primary navigation

 • ×

-Take your cookout all the way through dessert with this grilled banana split with chocolate peanut butter sauce.
-It is a swoon-worthy dessert that’s entirely vegan & gluten-free!
+Take your barbecue cookout all the way through dessert with grilled banana splits.
+This decadent dish is topped with chocolate peanut butter sauce and chopped peanut butter cups.

 It was only once I was in my twenties and started working as a cater waiter that I discovered there was so much more possible on the grill.

-But if you want to take it up a significant notch, make this grilled banana split.
+On its own or with a simple drizzling of chocolate sauce, grilled bananas are a mouthwatering dessert.
+But if you want to take it up a significant notch, make grilled banana splits for your next barbecue.

 These grilled banana splits are topped with scoops of non-dairy ice cream and a generous drizzling of chocolate peanut butter sauce.
 Think of it as a chocolate peanut butter cup in liquid form.